TheDrone7/shieldbow/packages/storage/README.md

 The shieldbow library allows you to easily interact with various aspects of the RIOT Games API to develop third-party apps and services for League of Legends (LoL) and Teamfight Tactics (TFT).

-This package provides a base cache set-up and a basic in-memory cache implementation.
+This package provides a base storage set-up and a basic local file storage implementation.